Crafting an Effective RFP Response Template in Word: Your Ultimate Guide

 • Client needs analysis and solution mapping

-• Implementation timeline based on their stated constraints and go-live dates
+• Implementation timeline based on their constraints

 • Case studies selected for industry/size relevance